 If Mt.
-Spokane wasn’t scoring quickly – three of its five first-half touchdowns took two or fewer plays, and the longest covered 73 yards in four minutes – the defense was forming a nearly impenetrable wall, most often in Sunnyside’s backfield.
+Spokane wasn’t scoring quickly – three of its five first-half touchdowns took two or fewer plays, and the longest covered 73 yards in four minutes – the defense was forming a virtually impenetrable wall, most often in Sunnyside’s backfield.

 Kellen Clute, a junior outside linebacker, and senior tackle Travis Alton were among the defensive swarmers, although in most cases they were joined by several teammates in burying the visitors.

-“Defensively, we did a nice job of taking their bootleg away,” said coach Mike McLaughlin, which he called Sunnyside’s bread and butter.
+“Defensively we did a nice job of taking their bootleg away,” said coach Mike McLaughlin, which he called Sunnyside’s bread-and-butter.

-After the next defensive stop, Chase Naccarato had a long punt return to Sunnyside’s 11-yard line that set up a short Colten Williams run.
+After the next defensive stop, Chase Naccarato had a long punt return to Sunnyside’s 11-yard line that set up a short Williams run.

-Williams later turned a short pass from Ward into a 37-yard score and 19-0 lead before the first quarter ended.
+Colten Williams later turned a short pass from Ward into a 37-yard score and 19-0 lead before the first quarter ended.

 Williams was also a substantial part of the one long drive of the half.
 He caught two passes for 26 yards and carried four times for 26 more including for the score.